tomas-fryza/avr-course/labs/04-lcd/report.md

 ### Kitchen alarm

 2. Draw a schematic of the kitchen alarm application that counts down the time with an LCD, one LED and three push buttons: start, +1 minute, -1 minute.
 Use the +1/-1 minute buttons to increment/decrement the timer value.
 After pressing the Start button, the countdown starts.
-The countdown value is shown on the display in the form of mm.ss (minutes.seconds).
+The countdown value is shown on the display in the form of `mm.ss` (minutes.seconds).
 At the end of the countdown, the LED will start blinking.
 The image can be drawn on a computer or by hand.
 Always name all components, their values and pin names!
+There is no need to consider the LCD backlight here.

    ![your figure]()